CatSneks/iteration/README.md

 Patrice was here

-write up, I've pulled, this is the edit, but dev is ahead.
+write up, I've pulled, this is the edit, but dev is ahead, git merge origin dev has conflicts and would overwrite. need to commit local branch

+local commit